Virtual Machine#

 fexec = lithops.FunctionExecutor(runtime='lithopscloud/ibmcf-python-v312')

-In this backend, you can use any docker image that contains all the required dependencies.
+In this backend, you can use any Docker image that contains all the required dependencies.
 For example, the IBM Cloud Functions and Knative runtimes are compatible with it.

 Summary of configuration keys for a single Virtual Machine:#